Molecular-Nanophotonics/TrackerLab/README.md

 ## Discription

-This is the repository for the *"TrackerLab"* of the Molecular Nanophotonics Group.
-It is a GUI for image processing, tracking and video conversion based on PyQt, PyQtGraph packages and FFmpeg.
+This is the repository for the Molecular Nanophotonics TrackerLab.
+It is a modular GUI writen in Python for the tracking of nano-objects based on PyQt and PyQtGraph.

 ## Sample Data